Configuring the student profile

 Saving and managing layouts

-Once you find a combination that works for a particular conversation type, you don’t need to set it up again each time.
-Click Save current display options, give the layout a descriptive name (e.g. “Year 9 Parent-Teacher Interview” or “Attendance Coaching”), and press OK.
-The saved layout appears in the orange list, which is shared across all staff at your school.
+Once you land on a combination that works for a particular conversation, you don’t want to rebuild it every time.
+Click Save current display options, give the layout a clear name (for example “Year 9 Parent-Teacher Interview” or “Attendance Coaching”), and press OK.
+The layout then appears in the orange list, which every staff member at your school shares.

-TrackEd comes with several preset layouts already loaded, covering common scenarios like attendance conversations, parent-teacher interviews, goal setting, and mark book reviews.
-You can click into the edit view to see when each was created and by whom, and delete any your school doesn’t need.
-Getting together as a team to agree on standard layouts with clear, consistent names is a good way to keep things predictable across your school.
+TrackEd comes with several preset layouts already in that list, covering common jobs like attendance conversations, parent-teacher interviews, goal setting, and Markbook reviews.
+Click into the edit view to see when each was made and by whom, and delete any your school doesn’t use.
+Agreeing on a standard set of layouts as a team, with consistent names, keeps the same view meaning the same thing for everyone.

 Results and achievement views

-If you’re reviewing a student’s academic progress over time, the subject results views are the place to start.
-These are available in different year-level ranges: the P-6 view shows seven years of colour-coded results with trend arrows indicating whether scores went up or down between reporting periods.
-The 11-12 view shows senior subject grades over terms.
-Effort and behaviour scores sit with the achievement data.
+When you’re reviewing how a student is tracking academically, the subject results views are the place to start.
+They come in different year-level ranges: the P-6 view shows up to seven years of colour-coded results with trend arrows for movement between reporting periods, while the 11-12 view shows senior subject grades over terms.
+Effort and behaviour scores sit alongside the achievement data.

-For a broader picture, the Achievement, effort, behaviour, absence and attendance view packs three years of history into a single section, showing semesters by default.
-It includes behaviour incidents (positive, major, minor), absence breakdowns, and term attendance.
-A year scroll bar lets you look back further, which is useful for spotting transition points like the jump from primary to high school.
-There’s also a Results A to E versus cohort view that shows a bell curve of all results in the cohort for a subject area and where the student sits among their peers.
+For the bigger picture, the Achievement, effort, behaviour, absence and attendance view packs three years of history into one section, showing semesters by default (or the latest term result until semester one is available).
+A year scroll bar lets you look further back, which helps when you’re checking a transition point like the move from primary into high school.
+The Results A to E versus cohort view plots a bell curve of a subject’s results across the cohort and marks where the student sits among their peers.

-When the timetable is showing on a profile (via the Latest and timetable view), you can click the email icon next to a teacher’s name to start a new email with the profile attached and addressed to that timetable teacher.
-The Deep Dive covers additional results views including the compact grid, band scales, and NAPLAN options across different year levels.
+When a timetable is on the profile (through the Latest and timetable view), you can click the email icon next to a teacher’s name to open a new email with the profile attached, addressed to that timetable teacher.
+That’s a quick way to start a conversation straight from the page.

 Attendance and behaviour views

-For attendance conversations, the preset Attendance Conversation layout combines term-by-term attendance, a full-year graph, traffic light indicators, and the last couple of weeks of data.
-The Attendance 0 to 100 graph shows week numbers along the bottom and percentage on the side.
-Dark blue means physically present (including non-penalty absences), light blue means present plus approved absences (penalty absences that have been explained), and white space indicates unauthorised or unexplained absences.
+The Attendance 0 to 100 graph reads week numbers along the bottom and percentage up the side, and its colours carry specific meaning.
+Dark blue is time physically present (including non-penalty absences).
+Light blue is present plus approved absences (a penalty absence that has been explained).
+White space is unauthorised or unexplained absence.

-For behaviour-focused conversations, you can add the Negative behaviour view to see a scrollable log of incidents, or use the combined achievement/effort/behaviour view described above.
-The Absence and behaviour by day option (available in the ID/header area) breaks down absence and behaviour counts by day of the week, highlighting any day with a strong pattern.
+For behaviour, add the Negative behaviour view for a scrollable log of incidents, or use the combined achievement, effort and behaviour view above.
+The Absence and behaviour by day option in the ID area breaks counts down by day of the week and highlights any day showing a strong pattern.

 Coaching and interview tools

 If you’re preparing for a parent-teacher interview or a coaching session, the Learning plan notes view gives you three printable text boxes with blue headings (Parent/Student Goals, Where Do We Want to Be, How Do We Get There).
-These headings can be renamed on the Settings page to match your school’s language.
-A second version (Learning plan notes 2) has slightly different spacing that some schools prefer.
-The Quadrant coaching view offers four sections for recording notes during a structured coaching conversation.
+You can rename those headings on the Settings page to match your school’s language, and a second version (Learning plan notes 2) uses slightly different spacing that some schools prefer.
+The Quadrant coaching view offers four boxes for recording notes during a structured conversation.

-The Temporary note and QR code option in the ID area lets you paste in a URL (such as a survey or student handbook) that gets drawn as a QR code on every profile.
-This is often used during SET Plan conversations or when sending profiles home.
+The Temporary note and QR code option in the ID area lets you paste in a link (a survey or a student handbook, say) that TrackEd draws as a QR code on every profile, with a notes box to explain what it is for.
+It’s often used during SET Plan conversations or when profiles go home.

 Tracking templates and diagnostics

-If your school uses diagnostic assessments like PM Benchmark, Probe, PAT-M or PAT-R, you can display that data directly on the profile through tracking template views.
-You can show up to five different tracking templates on a profile at once, choosing between a single-template view (up to eight imports over time) and a multi-template comparison (fewer imports but across multiple templates).
-Using a two page profile you can show up to 10 tracking templates at once.
+If your school runs diagnostic assessments like PM Benchmark, Probe, PAT-M, PAT-R, or DIBELs, you can bring that data onto the profile through Tracking Template views.
+You can show up to five tracking templates on a profile at once, choosing between a single-template view (up to eight imports over time for one template) and a multi-template comparison (more templates, fewer imports each).
+On a two page profile you can show up to ten.

-The Tracking Timeline is particularly useful for primary schools.
-It aligns up to four diagnostic data sets side by side with semester results and NAPLAN scores from left to right, giving you the student’s full academic journey on one page.
-Year 3 and Year 5 NAPLAN results sit in line with the corresponding years.
-For more on setting up diagnostic imports, see Building your own imports.
+The Tracking Timeline is especially useful in primary schools.
+It lines up to four diagnostic data sets beside semester results and NAPLAN scores from left to right, so a student’s whole academic journey reads across one page, with Year 3 and Year 5 NAPLAN sitting in line with the matching years.
+For setting up the imports that feed these views, see Building your own imports.

 Paired views